- Uses clinical skills to assess medication orders for accuracy and appropriateness.

 - Enrolled in a School of Pharmacy.

-- Pharmacy Intern license, or eligible.
+- Pharmacy Intern license.

 - Foreign pharmacy graduates or pharmacist reciprocating a licensed required to fulfill internship hours in PA and are eligible for internship licensure.